 “You, and everyone like you, are playing a role in how this virus spreads.
 Extreme measures have been taken to try to slow this process across the world.
 The front line is everywhere.”

 As we all start to go stir-crazy in the coming weeks, please don’t let your guard down.
-Keep taking necessary precautions, even as the curve flattens.
+Until we get more information, keep taking the necessary precautions.
 Your loved ones depend on it.

 Speaking of precautions, there’s a difference between being informed and being inundated, the latter of which, as we’ve seen, can lead to paralysis or panic (hello, toilet paper apocalypse).
 Though they’re seemingly opposite forces, these extreme responses are equally destructive.